 Can you really make money on Etsy?
-I will show you how to sell on Etsy and persuade customers to buy from your shop.
+I will show you how to sell on Etsy and persuade potential customers to buy from your shop.
 I will share the only 5 steps you need to worry about to open a profitable shop today.
 This is exactly how to make money on Etsy in 2022!

 I know what brought you here.